MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 * Go to the /hello-app/templates/home.html file.
 * Select **Edit** and add the text "Redeployed!".

-**Step 3.** Commit the change directly to the branch you are working in.
+**Step 3.** Commit the change directly to the branch you're working in.

 * On the bottom of the page you editing, select the **Commit** button.
-* The commit kicks off the GitHub Actions workflow.
+* The commit kicks off the GitHub action workflow.

 > [!NOTE]
 > We showed making a change directly in the main branch.
 In typical software workflows, you'll make a change in a branch other than main and then create a pull request (PR) to merge those change into main.
 PRs also kick off the workflow.